Grief

 • wishes that you or someone else woulda / coulda / shoulda said or done something differently.

-• hopes, dreams, and expectations that have little or no chance of happening the way you want.
+• hanging on to hopes, dreams, and expectations that (and you know it) have little or no chance of happening as you wish .

 Grief support will take less time than waiting to feel better.

 Time doesn’t heal grief, and action does.
 Getting through grief to relief is about making a series of specific choices one practical step at a time.
-We meet weekly for 8-12 weeks, 2 hours/week online, to learn the Grief Recovery Method®.
+We meet weekly for 10 weeks, 1-2 hours/week on Zoom, learning the Grief Recovery Method®.

 • Option 3: Plan training for employees at work, or for groups in community